 The Role of Trauma in Body Focused Repetitive Behaviors

 Here is what I see over and over again in my counseling practice.
-Someone comes in for their skin picking or hair pulling problem (trichotillomania).
-As we get to know each other their story quickly reveals a whole person with a full life of struggles and successes, someone who is so much more than a picker and a puller.
+Someone comes in for their skin picking or hair pulling problem (trichotillomania), collectively known as Body Focused Repetitive Behaviorsor “BFRBs.”
+As we get to know each other their story quickly reveals a whole person with a full life of struggles and successes.
+Someone who is so much more than a picker and a puller.
 My goal is to help that whole person heal their traumas without losing sight of the picking and pulling.
-I have noticed many overlaps between what I am learning about trauma and what I am learning about trichotillomania and skin picking.
+I noticed many overlaps between what I learn about trauma and what I learn about trichotillomania and skin picking.
 Here I hope to share with you how sometimes trauma is related to body focused repetitive behaviors (BFRB) such as skin picking disorder and trichotillomania.

 Since I was a kid I have struggled with skin picking, then I started hair pulling, and then unfortunately trauma became all too much of an issue for me.
 After over 10 years of psychotherapy many things got much better, even the picking, pulling, and trauma related struggles were less severe, but I was far from the progress I hoped for.
 A major shift on those issues was not made until I started resolving my trauma at the nervous system level, using Somatic Experiencing (SE).
 SE is a body-awareness approach to therapy developed specifically to resolve post traumatic stress disorder in a gentle, naturalistic way grounded in neuroscience and ethology.
 The work done in SE therapy is what freed me to finally be able to use the cognitive behavioral therapy (CBT) interventions which were suggested in the past to address my BFRBs.
 Prior to Somatic Experiencing I was stuck, helpless, and frustrated.
 After a few sessions of SE, I realized there is an internal activation that I was previously unaware of, and could now identify.
 I feel and notice early signs that if not attended to would lead to a picking or pulling episode.
 Even if I find myself leaning to the mirror, which used to be a point of no return, I can now remain present in my body and back away.